- Stress and guilt about taking time off work can prevent you from reaping the mental health benefits of vacation days.

 Why do you feel guilty about taking time off work?
 And how can you fix this?

 Should I Feel Guilty for Taking a Mental Health Day?
 What Causes the Guilt and Stress?

 While we might joke on occasion about winning the lottery and never returning to our jobs, we’ve accepted work as a normal part of life.
 We forget, though, that going to work isn’t just normal—it’s essential to surviving.

-“I think the stress that many of us experience when we take a day off of work is easiest to understand when we first recognize that stress is a survival mechanism,” explains Emily Simonian, a Licensed and Marriage Family Therapist at Thriveworks in Washington, DC.
+“I think the stress that many of us experience when we take a day off of work is easiest to understand when we first recognize that stress is a survival mechanism,” explains Emily Simonian, a Licensed and Marriage Family Therapist and Head of Learning at Thriveworks.
 She goes on to say that many of us “existentially feel that going to work every day ultimately equates to survival, mentally and physically.
 So, if we have to miss a day or a few days of work, even for something wonderful like a vacation, we instinctively experience stress or just underneath it, fear.”

 Think about your perceived standing or status at work.
 Are you viewed as a leader?
 Does your manager think you’re doing a good job?
 Are you behind on work or ahead of the curve?
 Reflecting on these questions can reveal what work-related fears might be holding you back and help to answer our question: Why can’t we take a day off of work without feeling guilty or stressed about it?
 Simonian lists a few of these common work-related fears:

 - Fear of becoming or being viewed as less than our coworkers